annasvst/https---github.com-frontend-from-0-group110523-files/Lesson42/quality-control.md

 - Performance Testing: Consider tools like Lighthouse or WebPagetest to assess your application's performance.
 Performance is a crucial aspect of user experience.

-- Accessibility Testing: Use tools like Axe or react-a11y for accessibility testing.
+- Accessibility Testing: Use tools like Axe, react-a11y, Lighthouse for accessibility testing.
 Ensuring your app is accessible to all users is essential.

 - Load Testing: If your application is expected to handle heavy traffic, conduct load testing using tools like Apache JMeter or Gatling to ensure it can scale properly.